 Aside from the obvious connection—there are famous football video games—football and gaming have another strange association: a long history of companies like Nintendo and Sega appearing as shirt sponsors for some of the biggest clubs in the world.

 Below you’ll find some of the more prominent examples, from the stylish to the sad, successful to the not-so-successful.

 Seattle Sounders, MLS - Let’s start with one that’s actually a good fit.
 With Microsoft’s headquarters just down the road, the software giant is in it for the long haul with the Sounders.
-With Xbox sponsorship of both its home and away kits, the Sounders’ colours of bright green even match those of Microsoft’s console logo.
+With Xbox sponsorship of all their kits, the Sounders’ colours of bright green even match those of Microsoft’s console logo.

 Fiorentina, Serie A - Nintendo did OK out of this 1990’s deal in terms of exposure, as at the time Fiorentina was home to Argentinian superstar Gabriel Batistuta, who was never too far away from the highlight reel.

 Lazio, Serie A - For a few games in the 2008/09 season, around Christmas time, Roman club Lazio had their home shirts emblazoned not with the logo of a video game company, but of an actual video game.
 Konami’s Pro Evo 2009 got a little extra exposure during the holiday shopping season, but this was right around the time EA’s rival FIFA series had begun to wrestle both the critical and commercial crown from Pro Evo, and this short-term deal did little to stem the bleeding.

 Juventus, Serie A & Liga Deportiva Alajuelense, Costa Rica - Sony has sponsored a number of teams around the world, two examples being Italian giants Juventus during the 1990’s and, more recently, Costa Rican club Liga Deportiva Alajuelense.